 Sow: Select a seed according to the situation; if you are unsure which seed to use, your Oderings staff will be able to advise you.
 Most grass seed is coated with bird repellent and fungicide.
 Coated seed protects from fungal disease and bird theft during establishment.
 Sow seed at the rate of 30 grams per square metre.
-Add Yates Lawn Fertiliser For New Lawns when sowing.
+Add 'Scotts New Lawns & Repair Fertiliser' when sowing.
 Keep the seed moist, but not wet, until it has germinated.
-Yates Lawn Seed Sealer is a great option for sloped or particularly dry areas as it makes the lawn seed stay put and adds water retention properties to the soil.

 After Care: Do not mow a new lawn until it is 7-10cm tall, then remove the top one-third of the grass, gradually lowering the blades on your mower over the next few months until the grass is 2.5cm.
 Water for half an hour every day until established.
 Deep watering is important as shallow watering produces shallow roots and invites weeds to invade the area.
-Do not spray weeds in new lawns for the first two months; thereafter use a weaker dilution of Yates Turfix or KiwiCare Turfclean.
+Do not spray weeds in new lawns for the first two months; thereafter use a weaker dilution of Yates 'Turfix' or KiwiCare 'Turfclean'.
 After the lawn is six months old you can use full-strength solutions.

-Fertiliser: With new lawns that are less than six months old, fertilise with Yates Lawn Fertiliser For New Lawns, as this will not burn the seed or young grass.
-Premium brands such as Yates Twice A Year Lawn Fertiliser or Oderings Lawn Replenish can be used after the lawn is six months old.
+Fertiliser: With new lawns that are less than six months old, fertilise using Scotts 'New Lawns & Repair', as this will not burn the seed or young grass.
+Premium brands such as Scotts 'Lawn Builder' or Oderings 'Lawn Replenish' can be used after the lawn is six months old.
 These fertilisers release slowly over three months and do not require watering in.
 Other cheaper brands of fertiliser can also be used after the first six months.
 These do not have a controlled released of fertiliser and can burn your lawn; therefore, it is always advisable to water your lawn after applying these fertilisers.

 Fertilising should be done in spring, summer and autumn.
 Always follow the recommended application rate to ensure you don't burn your lawn.